ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

   If either requirement is met, the presence of locators determines which position is assigned:

-  - **Preceding cite does not have a locator**: if the current cite has a locator, the position of the current cite is “ibid-with-locator”.
-Otherwise the position is “ibid”.
+  - **Preceding cite does not have a locator**: if the current cite has a locator, the position of the current cite is "ibid-with-locator".
+Otherwise the position is "ibid".
-  - **Preceding cite does have a locator**: if the current cite has the same locator, the position of the current cite is “ibid”.
-If the locator differs the position is “ibid-with-locator”.
-If the current cite lacks a locator its only position is “subsequent”.
+  - **Preceding cite does have a locator**: if the current cite has the same locator, the position of the current cite is "ibid".
+If the locator differs the position is "ibid-with-locator".
+If the current cite lacks a locator its only position is "subsequent".

-- “near-note”: position of a cite following another cite referencing the same item.
+- "near-note": position of a cite following another cite referencing the same item.
 Both cites have to be located in foot or endnotes, and the distance between both cites may not exceed the maximum distance (measured in number of foot or endnotes) set with the `near-note-distance` option (see [Note Distance](https://docs.citationstyles.org/en/stable/specification.html#note-distance)).

-Whenever position=”ibid-with-locator” tests true, position=”ibid” also tests true.
-And whenever position=”ibid” or position=”near-note” test true, position=”subsequent” also tests true.
+Whenever position="ibid-with-locator" tests true, position="ibid" also tests true.
+And whenever position="ibid" or position="near-note" test true, position="subsequent" also tests true.

 ```
 type